RPG Hero Class Prompts: 10 Party Role Templates

 • For a unified party look, write a shared style header (semi-realistic painterly style, plain neutral grey background) and only change the class section

-• For thumbnails, render at --ar 1:1 once you have the full body — the silhouette test will show which classes need stronger gear
+• For thumbnails, render at --ar 1:1 once you have the full body — the silhouette test shows which classes need stronger gear

 • For splash variants, swap the plain grey background for an environment (paladin in a sunlit cathedral)

-• Lock the seed and reuse the same 30-year-old male or young woman block for race consistency
+• Lock the seed (--seed [number], restored and reliable in V8.1) and reuse the same 30-year-old male or young woman block for race consistency

 • For class evolution art, render the same prompt with apprentice version and master version modifiers